Sharing ideas, teaching tips and resources for the homeschool journey.

 Teaching science does require some thought when incorporating it into the Australian National Curriculum as the two philosophies differ in sequencing of content.
 You can read more about this on my blog post Charlotte Mason and Australian National Curriculum-Science.

 In NSW (and other states are moving towards this expectation also) there is an emphasis on following the set syllabus, NSW is based on the ANC but varies slightly.
 In NSW the Board of Studies wants homeschoolers to show how their chosen curriculum conforms to the NSW Board of Studies foundation statements and outcomes.
 For those of us who have to justify our curriculum to a particular government authority this is how I would approach the planning of my science curriculum.
-I would demonstrate my plan still uses the educational content of the ANC (or NSW Syllabus) the only difference is the change of sequencing using an immersion approach from Years 3—6, rather than a spiral approach.
+I would demonstrate my plan still uses the educational content of the ANC (or NSW Syllabus) the only difference is the change of sequencing using an immersion approach, rather than a spiral approach.

 For primary school the NSW Board of Studies suggests 6-10% of your time should be spent on science.
 This equates to 1 to 2.5 hours per week.
 For highschool science is given an equal amount of time as math and English.

 The Australian National Curriculum (ANC) breaks science teaching into three areas of study.